White skin cancer and precursors

 - Photodynamic Therapy

-- Surgical removal of basalioma and squamous cell carcinoma
+- Surgical removal of basal cell carcinomas and squamous cell carcinomas

 - White skin cancer and precursors